In today’s article, we’re going to be answering a question that a lot of Nike Huarache fans ask “Are Huaraches running shoes?”

 It basically took a Nike employee going rogue ordering a run of these at factory level and then just rocking up a running event and selling them.
 They were crazy popular and they sold out within a couple of days.

-So, even though Nike almost never made the Huarache because there were no orders at the beginning, it just took someone to just go out there and do it themselves.
-It evidently paid off and here we are 30 years later looking at a re-release and probably the 1000th different version of this shoe.
+It evidently paid off and here we are 32 years later looking at a re-release and probably the 1000th different version of this shoe.

 We’re going to take a proper look at aesthetics, the all-important fit, construction, comfort, and all that good stuff as well.